munificent/journal/asset/post/2013-01-13-iteration-inside-and-out.md

 ---
 title: "Iteration Inside and Out"
-categories: code language magpie ruby dart
+tags: code language magpie ruby dart
 ---

 You would think iteration, you know *looping over stuff*, would be a solved